How can we help?

 Better Futures Australia (BFA) has a reach that extends close to 2 billion people, representing a combined total of almost $500 billion in GDP, assets and market capitalisation.
-These 2 billion people encompass all of BFA’s formal signatories, champions and ambassadors, as well as partner organisations, both domestic and international.
+These 2 billion people encompass all of BFA’s formal signatories, champions, as well as partner organisations, both domestic and international.
 Also included in this total reach are individuals that have engaged with BFA events in the past; are confirmed to speak at the Better Futures Forum; or have participated in the alliance's various Sector Working Groups.
 In most relevant cases, individuals were assumed to represent the scope of their organisations.

 BFA’s total reach does not suggest formal membership in the alliance - it is an estimated calculation of the magnitude of the project, and comprises both formal and informal engagement.
 These figures were calculated using the most up to date information available, but are estimates and remain subject to change.